ManiWiplinger/mmmmmCrawler/readme.md

 ## Simple Search

-Reads given URL and crawl the given page. syntax of ULR must contain ```www.example.domain```
+Reads given URL and crawl the given page.
+Syntax of ULR must contain ```www.example.domain```

 How to use:

 Enter your URL and press CRAWL.
-You will get an link output in the text field.
+You will get a link output in the text field.
+If you like to you can save the result in a JSON file using the button in the lower right corner.

+## Just for fun

+Hit the Just For Fun button for some fun ;)
+Checking the box allows you to hear the developers best friend at work ;)

+## Executable .jar File

+The executable .jar file is found here ```out/artifacts/mmmmmCrawler_jar/mmmmmCrawler.jar```

+## Help

+Gives you a short Overview of the functions.

 ## Comming Soon

 Additional implementation:
+* Multithreading
 * Crawl depth
-* Table listed div output
-* Gui improvements
-* Multithreading

 ## Autors github links
 [Manuel](https://github.com/ManiWiplinger)